ITC-CRIB/fairly/docs/reference/cli.rst

    doi: 10.5281/zenodo.7654321
    publication_date: '2024-11-02'

-..
-Output shape verified against a real account; titles, DOIs, and dates above are anonymized examples.

 Unpublished drafts appear with their title only.
 If the account has no datasets, the command prints :code:`There are no user datasets.`.
 An invalid